gchq/stroom-docs/content/en/docs/install-guide/setup/open-id/external-idp.md

 ---

-You may be running Stroom in an environment with an existing IDP (KeyCloak, Cognito, Google, Active Directory, etc.) and want to use that for authenticating users.
+You may be running Stroom in an environment with an existing {{< glossary "identity provider idp" "Identity Provider (IDP)" >}} (KeyCloak, Cognito, Google, Active Directory, etc.) and want to use that for authenticating users.
 Stroom supports 3rd party IDPs that conform to the {{< external-link "Open ID Connect" "https://openid.net/connect/" >}} specification.

 The following is a guide to setting up a new stroom instance/cluster with KeyCloak as the 3rd party IDP.